nem035/js-async-fun/README.md

 **TLDR;**

-Thunks are functions that tackle the issue of async programming by **eliminating time as a concern** and serving as wrappers for values obtained in an async manner.
-They achieve this by wrapping the async code and the callback in a closure and call the callback only after the value is received.
+Thunks are functions that tackle the issue of async programming by **eliminating time as a concern** and serving as wrappers for values that will be obtained later.
+They achieve this by wrapping the async code and the callback in a closure and **call the callback only after the value is received**.
 Unlike plain callbacks, thunks return immediately but call the callback provided to them later, once their internal async operation provides a value.

 **More in depth**